Get your home holiday-ready 🎄 SEE ALL IDEAS

 Should You Buy or Rent a Lawn Aerator?

 It doesn’t always make good financial sense to purchase lawn equipment that you will rarely need.
 In fact, many homeowners grow gorgeous lawns without aerating.
 If you are new to your home and not sure whether aerating will be a one-time task or a recurring chore, your best bet might be to borrow or rent a lawn aerator.
-Most tool rental companies offer both walk-behind and towable lawn aerators for rent by the hour, half day, full day, or week.
+Most tool rental services offer both walk-behind and towable lawn aerators for rent by the hour, half day, full day, or week.

 On the other hand, some homeowners have problem areas that need yearly aerating.
 For them, dealing with the hassle of coordinating a rental pickup and return every year, and paying the fee over and over, makes owning an aerator much more cost-effective.